Skip to content

 Structured output

 The provider system is extensible.
-You can create your own provider by implementing the executor and processor protocols, then registering them as Python entry points.
+You can create your own provider by implementing the executor and processor interfaces, then registering them with the runtime.

 from prompty.core.protocols import ExecutorProtocol, ProcessorProtocol